 Serena received a J.D. from Boston University School of Law, where she served as the Note Editor for the Journal of Science & Technology Law.
 She earned a B.A. in Political Science from Occidental College.

 Serena is a member of the Association of the Bar of the City of New York, the Federal Bar Council, and the National Association of Women Lawyers (NAWL), where she serves on the Women's Initiatives Leadership Boot Camp Planning Committee.
-She also devotes time to pro bono work with the Securities Arbitration Clinic at Brooklyn Law School and is a member of the Firm's Women's Initiative.
+She also devotes time to pro bono work with the Securities Arbitration Clinic at Brooklyn Law School.

 She is conversational in Urdu/Hindi.